pagnmickie/nexttrip/README.md

 Or if you wanted to take the light rail from downtown to the Mall of America or the Airport:
 ``
-$ nextbus.py "METRO Blue Line" "Target Field Station Platform 1" "south" ``
+$ go run nextbus.go "METRO Blue Line" "Target Field Station Platform 1" "south" ``

  ``